Sholtee/libjson/README.md

 ## Download

-You can download the (FPC) compiled version of the library [here](https://github.com/Sholtee/libjson/releases/download/v0.0.1.9/libjson.dll).
+You can download the (64bit - FPC) compiled version of the library [here](https://github.com/Sholtee/libjson/releases/download/v0.0.1.9/libjson.dll).

 ## License